dmb1o3/NBAWinPredictor/README.md

 ### Microsoft C++ Build Tools
+This program requires you have Microsoft C++ Build Tools installed

 [Link to download Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 1. Download and run
 2. Click on Desktop development with C++